HULKs/hulk/docs/setup/upload.md

 Pepsi takes care of downloading and installing the SDK, calling `cargo` to trigger compilation, and uploading the software to the robot.
 When successful, you are presented with a green tick in your shell, and the robot is showing rotating rainbow eyes.

+!!! tip

+    Continue reading [here](../workflow/overview.md) about our workflow and how to contribute to the project.

 ## SDK Management

 Pepsi automatically checks for the latest SDK configured in the repository and installs it if necessary.